skoona/SknServices/README.md

 ![ContentProfile](app/assets/images/AccessProfile-AccessRegistry.png "ContentProfile")

 An alternate approach would be to use a specifically implemented ContentProfile.
-Capable of encoding a persons privileges accross a reasonable spectrum of content types.
+Capable of encoding a persons privileges across a reasonable spectrum of content types.
 This can be accomplished with about eight data tables, and a admin ui.
 Both approaches require programmatic extension to AccessProfile to evaluate a users access to a specific bit of content.